Recap / Star Trek Deep Space Nine S 01 E 12 Vortex

 - Manipulative Bastard: Quark tells the Miradorn he has a buyer lined up for an item they "procured" in a raid, but when Ah-Kel and Ro-Kel show up to make the trade, Quark starts quibbling about the object possibly being stolen and needed authentication.
 This buys time for Croden, a desperate Gamma Quadrant refugee Quark has entered into a separate arrangement with and given a Ferengi weapon to as part of a plot to secure the artifact without having to pay the Miradorn for it before things go bad and Ro-Kel is killed.
 Odo's able to figure the attempted double-cross out afterward, but even with Rom almost blabbing it, Quark's kept his hands just clean enough for there not to be enough hard evidence for him to do anything about it.

 - Single-Minded Twins: Apparently what all "twinned Miradorn" are.
 Ah-Kel explicitly says he and Ro-Kel were two halves of a single being and seems to be in actual pain while Odo is interrogating him following Ro-Kel's death, saying he is now "incomplete" and lives only to avenge his brother by killing Croden.

-- Sure, Why Not?: Basically Croden's response to Odo's You Talk Too Much comment below.
+- Sure, Let's Go with That: Basically Croden's response to Odo's You Talk Too Much comment below.
 It's not because it's a lie, but since he was never actually told why he had been labeled an enemy of the state, it's as good a reason as any.